lgoodridge/django-uniauth/README.md

  - `UNIAUTH_LOGIN_REDIRECT_URL`: Where to redirect the user after logging in, if no next URL is provided.
 Defaults to `/`.
  - `UNIAUTH_LOGOUT_REDIRECT_URL`: Where to redirect the user after logging out, if no next URL is provided.
 If this setting is `None`, and a next URL is not provided, the logout template is rendered instead.
 Defaults to `None`.
  - `UNIAUTH_LOGOUT_CAS_COMPLETELY`: Whether to log the user out of CAS on logout if the user originally logged in via CAS.
 Defaults to `False`.
+ - `UNIAUTH_MAX_LINKED_EMAILS`: The maximum number of emails a user can link to their profile.
+If this value is less than or equal to 0, there is no limit to the number of linked emails.
+Defaults to 20.

 ## Users in UniAuth